Mavengence/mavengence.github.io/about.md

 - Machine Learning in Timeseries
 - Machine Learning in Bioinformatics
 - eBusiness Technologies
-- Programming Techniques and Design
+- Advanced Programming and Design

-## Exchange Semester in Hong Kong
+## Exchange Student in Hong Kong
 #### @[City University of Hong Kong](https://www.https://www.cityu.edu.hk/)

 During my last bachelor semester, I participated as an exchange student at the City University of Hong Kong.
 Among all courses there, I focused only on Machine Learning related topics too.
 Taking data engineering and learning systems as my first choice, I learned a lot about classification and visualization with R and Python.
 I am really strong at making good visualizations.
 To gain more in-depth understanding of the mathematics of the algorithms themselves, I participated in the course Machine Learning.
 Lastly, I experienced insights of a data analyst's position by choosing Machine Learning for Business.